KhanhKhuat1504/csds393_project/README.md

 ## Usage / Examples

-Visit the site and sign up with CWRU email login.
+- Visit the site and sign up with CWRU email login.

-Use the prompt to submit a post.
+- Use the prompt to submit a post.

-The system will auto-moderate using sentiment analysis.
+- The system will auto-moderate using sentiment analysis.

-Posts are displayed to the public feed if safe, or flagged otherwise.
+- Posts are displayed to the public feed if safe, or flagged otherwise.

-Users can answer, or report questions.
+- Users can answer, or report questions.

+- Moderators can remove or unremove prompts.

 ## Folder Structure

 ```
 CSDS393_PROJECT/
 ├── .next/                   # Next.js build output (auto-generated)
+├── docs/                    # Documentation
 ├── node_modules/            # Installed dependencies
 ├── public/                  # Static assets (e.g., images, icons)
 ├── src/                     # Source code